fastrgv/Interval-RPN-Calculator/README.md

 This app uses GAOL, a C++ library to perform arithmetic with floating-point intervals.

-It is hoped that this calculator will help to familiarize the curious with some of GAOL's incredible capabilities.
-Of course, GAOL can be used in countless ways.
-This app is a mere demonstration.
+It is hoped that this calculator will help to familiarize the curious with one of GAOL's incredible capabilities.
+Of course, GAOL can be used in countless other possible ways since it is designed to handle general, arbitrarily-sized intervals.

 GAOL requires either IBM APMathlib, or CRlibm floating-point arithmetic libraries.